DSU-Digital-Sound-Design/f-25-dad-424-sound-design-for-games/content/lectures/week-6/level-6/_index.md

 {{% note %}}

-Vertical Remixing is the adaptive technique where composers break up a music cue into two or more musical layers.
-Layers can be broken down by instrument family, or by musical function (Making Full Use of Orchestral Colors in Interactive Music by Jim Fowler.)

-**Vertical Remixing Advantages**

-Immediate changes to the music based on a game event.
-Less impactful to the listener than switching to an entirely new music cue, e.g. the change is more subtle.

-**Vertical Remixing Disadvantages**

-Musical phrases can be easily interrupted (a melody is faded in or out in the middle of a phrase) When fading in or out layers it can sound non-musical, e.g. the New York Philharmonic doesn’t fade-in a group of parts except through a well-written crescendo by the composer.
-Inability to change the tempo or harmonic map, e.g. the score can’t suddenly change from a major key to a minor key based on game event.
-Sometimes the layer that the game is fading in doesn’t have a lot of musical content leaving the game developer to wonder – did anything actually happen?

-**Scenarios**

-Vertical remixing is often used when a state changes from one state to another are shorter than 30 seconds.
-For instance if you’re playing an open world game where there are short combat scenarios, it’s better to bring in a layer of music for :15 seconds as opposed to switching to an entirely different music cue which might get repetitive if the player is rotating through explore-combat often.

-Vertical remixing is often used when solving puzzles within games.
-Completion of each phase of the puzzle might bring in a new layer of the music indicating to the player that he’s progressing in the puzzle (Portal 2, and Legend of Zelda: Ocarina of Time).
+- Vertical Remixing is an adaptive technique where music is divided into layers, allowing for immediate and subtle changes in the soundtrack in response to game events, without the abruptness of switching to an entirely new cue.
+- This method provides a smoother, more integrated musical experience, aligning closely with in-game actions and changes, enhancing the player's immersion and emotional engagement.
+- However, challenges include potential disruption of musical phrases, unnatural transitions akin to fading in or out musical parts, and limitations in altering tempo or key, potentially reducing the dynamism and responsiveness of the score.
+- Vertical remixing proves particularly effective in scenarios with frequent, brief state changes, such as short combat encounters in open-world games, or during puzzle-solving segments, subtly signaling progress and maintaining the narrative flow without overwhelming the player with repetitive or disjointed music transitions.

 {{%/ note %}}

 ---

+## Horizontal Re-sequencing

+- Concept of Horizontal Re-sequencing
-# Horizontal Re-sequencing
+- Techniques within Horizontal Re-sequencing
+- Implementation in Video Games

 {{% note %}}
-Horizontal re-sequencing is a method of adaptive composition where the music is dynamically pieced together based on the actions of the player.
-This technique queues up the individual music cues dynamically one after another based on player decisions and outcomes similar to the creation of a playlist within iTunes.

-There are actually many different methods of horizontal re-sequencing from simply cross-fading between music cue and another, to playing a bridge transition between two cues.
-When using horizontal re-sequencing techniques It should be noted that frequently composers have multiple start points for individual music cues increasing the variety of musical transitions.
-Below you’ll find the ones most commonly used in video games.
+- Horizontal Re-sequencing is a dynamic adaptive composition method, akin to creating a custom playlist, where music aligns seamlessly with player actions and decisions, ensuring an immersive and responsive gaming experience.
+- This technique encompasses various methods, from simple cross-fading between cues to more complex structures involving bridge transitions, enhancing the narrative flow and maintaining the player's engagement.
+- Practical implementation includes incorporating multiple start points for individual music cues, significantly enhancing the diversity and smoothness of musical transitions, and maintaining a cohesive auditory experience tailored to each player's unique journey through the game.

 {{%/ note %}}

 ---